This deck is confidential. Enter the access code to continue.

 Track Record

-Three cohorts since January 2025. $25M+ raised by companies that came through our program, all before we had a fund.
+TNT has run three cohorts since January 2025.
+Portfolio companies have raised $35M+ across pre-seed and seed rounds, all before we had a fund.
 Fund I puts capital behind the pipeline we've already proven.

 AI-powered full-stack app builder for entrepreneurs and agencies